 From a Traditional Chinese Medicine (TCM) perspective, acupuncture works by directing the energy and information of your body, collectively known as Qi (“chee”).
 Sometimes this means bringing more Qi to an area, and sometimes it means dispersing Qi and helping it flow more smoothly, helping you to get better!

-Discover a more holistic approach to your health care with acupuncture!
+Discover a more holistic approach to your health care with acupuncture.
 Call our clinic today to set up a consultation!